jyu2100/regex_seq_search/README.md

 - It is assumed that both the input pattern and the data being searched are in uppercase.
 If they aren’t, then the search needs to be case‑insensitive.
 - **The .env file, and secret images have been committed to the repository for demo purposes only.
 This should not be done for production environments.**
 - The web application and command line utilities can handle any valid UID as long as the corresponding xml file has been downloaded to the data folder and named properly beforehand.
+- I considered implementing server-side pagination, since searching patterns in a large XML file could produce very large responses.
+However, Django REST framework’s pagination does not maintain state across requests so each subsequent page request would re-run the API logic.
+This is inefficient as the large file would be reprocessed for every page request.
+Instead, I enabled Django’s GZipMiddleware to compress responses, reducing bandwidth and transfer time.
+That said, it’s generally recommended to offload compression to the web server or a reverse proxy.

 ---